MIGHTE-lab/rsv_peak_timing/data/README.md

 # Data Directory

-This directory should contain the raw and processed data files used in the analysis. **Data files are not included in this repository** due to size and data use agreements.
+This directory should contain the raw and processed data files used in the analysis.
+Only the initial NSSP and ILI datasets are included.

 ## Required Directory Structure